iris42/capris/doc/source/runnable.rst

     ``exception`` property of the response wasn't None, it will raise it and stop execution.
 The ``history`` attribute of the response will be set to the list of responses (excluding the last command).
-    It will automatically pipe the output of the last command to the next.
+    It will automatically pipe the first 24KB of output of the last command to the next.

+    The 24KB restriction is to avoid broken pipe problems that arise when too much data is thrown into stdin.
+But most of the time you shouldn't worry about this restriction- if you are running into problems then it should be best practice to use streaming instead of in memory solutions.

     :param commands: An iterable of iterables of commands.
     :param kwargs: Keyword arguments to be passed to the ``run_command``